3 Days Chasing Lights: Things to Do in Fairbanks Alaska

 How to Get Around Fairbanks?

-If for whatever reason you can’t man a vehicle, some accommodations like the Pleasant Acres Reindeer Ranch offer regular shuttle van transportation services from various lodging accommodations around town to more remote destinations such as Chena Hot Springs.
+Relying on Uber or Lyft isn’t advisable, as a shortage of drivers following the COVID-19 pandemic results in relatively long wait times.
+If you can’t personally man a vehicle, some accommodations like the Pleasant Acres Reindeer Ranch offer regular shuttle services from various hotels around town to more remote destinations such as Chena Hot Springs.

 Where to Stay in Fairbanks?